-Personally, I do not recommend doing this excursion with very young children: of course, this is part of human history and at some point, they will face the reality and study it at school.
-But if they are still very young or are particularly sensitive, be aware that the tour is quite explicit.
+Personally, I do not recommend doing this tour with very young children: of course this is part of human history and at some point they will face the reality and study it at school.
+But if they are still very young or are particularly sensitive, be aware that the tour goes quite deep into the details.

-Along the tour, you will pass by the gas chambers and they will explain how thousands of people were crammed into train cars to be exterminated.
-If for adults it is incomprehensible and painful, it may cause a child unnecessary discomfort that could blacken their memory of the trip.
+Along the tour you will pass by the gas chambers and they will explain how thousands of people arrived here crammed into train wagons to be exterminated.
+If it is incomprehensible and painful for adults, it may cause a child unnecessary discomfort that could tarnish his or her memory of the trip.

-Still, if you decide to go for the tour, try not to dwell on the details or more lurid rooms, put your child in context before you go, and explain what happened in the least dramatic way possible.
-If you go with a stroller, you will be able to access virtually the entire field except for smaller, cramped rooms, where the stroller will have to stay outside for space reasons.
+Even so, if you decide to take the tour, try not to dwell on the most lurid details or rooms, put your child in context before you go and explain what happened in the least dramatic way possible.
+If you go with a baby stroller, you will be able to access practically the entire field except for smaller rooms of reduced size, where the stroller will have to stay outside for space reasons.

-Even if a priori you don't feel like watching a documentary because you prefer to go directly to explore the real places of the camp, I assure you that it is worth it.
-It is very short (it lasts about 15 minutes) and it will put you in the context of everything you are going to see next.
+Even if at first you don't feel like watching a documentary because you prefer to go directly to explore the real places in the field, I assure you that it is worth it.
+It is very short (it lasts about 15 minutes) and will put you in context of everything you are going to see next.

-It is a brief introduction but contains real images of the camp and its prisoners, their way of life, a summary of the history of the formation of the camp... all in all, highly recommended.
+It is a brief introduction but it contains real images of the camp and its prisoners, their way of life, a summary of the history of the formation of the camp... in short, highly recommended.

-The tour is on foot along the several hectares of Auschwitz I and II, so the less weight you carry, the better.
-At the entrance, there are lockers where you can leave your belongings, but if you carry some very bulky luggage, you run the risk that it will not fit and therefore, you will not be able to make your visit.
+The visit is done on foot along the several hectares of Auschwitz I and II, so the less weight you carry, the better.
+At the entrance there are lockers where you can leave your belongings, but if you carry any bulky luggage, you run the risk that it will not fit and therefore, you will not be able to make your visit.

-Leave all the big luggage at the hotel and get here with just enough: a carry-on bag or a small backpack.
-If you need a place to leave your luggage because you have already checked out of your accommodation, check if you can leave it at the hotel reception or a luggage storage facility in the city center or the Cracow train station.
+Leave all large luggage at the hotel and arrive here with just enough: a carry-on bag or a small backpack.
+If you need a place to leave your luggage because you have already checked out of your accommodation, check if you can leave it at the hotel reception or at a luggage deposit in the city center or at the Krakow train station.

-8. If you go on your own, better to go by bus
+8. If you go on your own, better use the bus

-If you have ruled out the option of joining a guided tour and prefer to buy the tickets for Auschwitz and do the tour on your own, you will need to prepare your travel from Krakow.
+If you have ruled out the option of joining a guided tour and prefer to buy tickets to Auschwitz and visit on your own, you will have to prepare your trip from Krakow.

-Although traveling by train is usually very comfortable, in this case, the bus makes a more direct (and therefore shorter) journey.
-The first bus leaves at 6:20 in the morning and takes just over an hour, leaving you much closer to the concentration camp than the train itself (the train station is about two kilometers from the entrance to Auschwitz).
+Although traveling by train is usually very comfortable, in this case the bus makes a more direct (and therefore shorter) journey.
+The first bus leaves at 6:20 a.m. and takes just over an hour, leaving you much closer to the concentration camp than the train itself (the train station is about two kilometers from the entrance to Auschwitz).

 If you need to know more details to plan your arrival, I recommend my article on how to get to Auschwitz.

-For security reasons, to access the concentration camp you will need to be documented, so don't forget to bring a valid ID card or passport with your photo.
-Without this, I'm afraid you will not be allowed to enter Auschwitz, so better remember that!
+For security reasons, to enter the concentration camp you will need to be documented, so don't forget to bring a valid ID card or passport with your photo.
+Without this, I am afraid you will not be allowed to enter Auschwitz, remember that!

 10. Plan your visit: you will need at least half a day

-Although the concentration camp is not too far from Krakow and can be reached in little more than an hour, the visit inside the facilities can take between two and three hours.
+Although the concentration camp is not too far from Krakow and can be reached in little more than an hour, the visit inside the facilities can take two to three hours.